FLORIDA MERMAID RUM

 3: DISTILLATION

-Once finished, it’s transported by a pump into our copper pot still for a 16-hour distillation process.
+Once finished, the liquid is transported by a pump into our copper pot for a 16-hour distillation process.

-We add a small amount of Caribbean rum to the finish, which is our secret.
+We add some Caribbean rum to the finish, which is our secret.
 This is the final process until maturation.

 whiskey process - step 5 - barreling